preligens-lab/buzzard/README.md

 ## `buzzard` is
 - A _python_ library.
 - Primarily designed to hide all cumbersome operations when doing data-science with [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) files.
-- A Multipurpose computer vision library, it can be used in all kind of situations where images or geometries are involved.
+- A multipurpose computer vision library, it can be used in all kind of situations where images or geometries are involved.
 - A pythonic wrapper for _osgeo_'s _gdal_/_ogr_/_osr_.
 - A solution to work with arbitrary large images by simplifying and automating the manipulation of image slices.

 ## `buzzard` contains
-- A [`Dataset`](https://buzzard.readthedocs.io/en/latest/dataset.html) class that oversees all opened raster and vector files in order to share resources.
+- A [`Dataset`](https://buzzard.readthedocs.io/en/latest/dataset.html) class that oversees a set of opened raster and vector files.
-- An immutable toolbox class, the [`Footprint`](https://buzzard.readthedocs.io/en/latest/footprint.html), designed to locate a rectangle in both image space and geometry space.
+- An immutable toolbox class, the [`Footprint`](https://buzzard.readthedocs.io/en/latest/footprint.html), designed to locate a rectangle in both an image space and a geometry space.

 ## How to open and read files
 This example demonstrates how to visualize a large raster polygon per polygon.